Psalm 40 – The Servant Comes to Do God’s Will

 · Sin offering (offerings to atone for sin).

 ii.
 What did God desire instead of sacrifice?
 Obedience.
 This was true for David’s predecessor Saul.
 King Saul offered sacrifices just fine; what he didn’t do was obey God (1 Samuel 15:22-23).
 Ultimately this was fulfilled by the Son of David.
-Jesus came and was perfectly obedient, and His obedience is counted unto us.
+Jesus came and was perfectly obedient, and His obedience is credited unto us.

 ii.
 It’s a remarkable thing to think of this ceremony being carried out in ancient Israel.
 A servant said, “I know I have fulfilled my obligations to my master, and I have served what I have owed.
 Yet I love my master and am so grateful for what he has given that I will gladly obligate myself for life, not out of debt or shame or defeat, but out of love.”
-This was David’s heart towards God, and this heart and life was greater than any animal sacrifice.
+This was David’s heart toward God, and this heart and life were greater than any animal sacrifice.

 iii.
 The ceremony in Exodus 21:5-6 described only one ear being pierced through or opened.
 The text of Psalm 40 describes two ears You have opened.
-Some regard this as evidence that the Psalmist had something else in mind other than the bond-slave ceremony, such as simply opening the ear to hear and obey.
+Some regard this as evidence that the psalmist had something else in mind other than the bond-slave ceremony, such as simply opening the ear to hear and obey.
 It is better to regard it as David’s expression of total surrender – beyond what the law itself demanded, as if he said “Lord, take both my ears!”

 c.
 Sacrifice and offering You did not desire; My ears You have opened: David’s surrender to God was wonderful and an impressive example.
 Yet he only foreshadowed the ultimate submission to God carried out by the Messiah, Jesus Christ.
 Hebrews 10:5-10 quotes the Septuagint (ancient Greek) translation of Psalm 40:6-8.
 This is a wonderful and remarkable prophecy of the work of Jesus.